EmmaNguyen/gray/_posts/2020-04-02-hai-section-one.md

 At that moment, I started to write a book about "Augmented Intelligence" with a human-centered design, but could not gather enough primary material.
 Unfortunately, I could not find anyone to talk.

-It is interesting to know that when I continue to write a book, their virtual conference came to me with the same topic.
+It is interesting to know that when I continue to write a book, their information come to me with the same topic.
+Seriously, I have to complete a book after a long delay.

 Full Agenda: [HAI Stanford](https://hai.stanford.edu/events/covid-19-and-ai-virtual-conference/agenda)